 Didactics begin with an initial two-week orientation, which provides an overview of the facility, the Psychology Service, and the Training Program itself, as well as intensive seminars in assessment and intervention.
-During the training year, interns participate in yearlong seminars on neuroanatomy, special topics in neuropsychology, special topics in rehabilitation psychology, as well as a journal club.
+During the training year, interns participate in yearlong seminars on neuroanatomy, special topics in neuropsychology, special topics in rehabilitation psychology, and case seminars in the Fact Finding format.
 Additional seminars focus on general topics in the areas of rehabilitation psychology, ethics, diversity perspectives, evidence based research, program evaluation, supervision, and professional development.
 Specific topics are introduced as needed to meet the needs of the current internship class.
+Interns participate in a weekly seminar in the Brain Injury Research Center with trainees across the continuum of training (externs, interns, and postdocs), as well as a monthly seminar (via Zoom) with psychology trainees across the entire Mount Sinai Health System.
 Didactics are facilitated by faculty, adjunct faculty, interdisciplinary team members, consumers and invited speakers.
 In addition, interns attend select Departmental Grand Rounds, clinical in-services by physicians and other rehabilitation professionals, and lectures in other departments of MSMC as appropriate to their training.